chichundri/Notes/InterviewQues.md

     22. SpringBootApplication - used to qualify the main class for a Spring Boot project
     23. EnableAutoConfiguration - Based on class path settings, property settings, new beans are added by Spring Boot by using this           annotation.

+65. @Primary vs @Qualifier
+    `Primary` - indicates that a bean should be given preference when multiple candidates are qualified to autowire a single-valued dependency.
+    `Qualifier` - indicates specific bean should be autowired when there are multiple candidates.

 65. Actuator endpoints?
     | Endpoint | Description |